 TOPEKA, Kan.
 (AP) — City officials say a tiger mauled a zookeeper at the Topeka Zoo in northeastern Kansas.

-The Topeka Capital-Journal reports the incident happened around 9:30 a.m.
-Saturday, when a Sumatran tiger named Sanjiv tackled the worker in an enclosed outdoor space.
+The Topeka Capital-Journal reports that the incident happened around 9:30 a.m.
+Saturday, when a Sumatran tiger named Sanjiv attacked the worker in a secured, indoor space.

 Sanjiv came to the Topeka Zoo in August 2017 from a zoo in Akron, Ohio.